user202729/ibus-plover-engine/README.md

 Enable the extension plugin in Plover.
 (you also need to install a Plover extension plugin [`plover-ibus`](https://github.com/user202729/plover-ibus))

-Go to IBus Preferences -> Input method, add and select engine "Enchant (English)".
+Go to IBus Preferences -> Input method, add and select engine "Plover remote" (in "English" category).

 Additionally, it's recommended to configure IBus to use same input method for all applications (Preferences -> Advanced -> Share the same input method among all applications)